 - LinkedIn ProFinder.
 The majority of jobs posted to LinkedIn’s main site are full-time roles, but ProFinder is a service offered specifically to connect employers with freelancers.
 Sign up using your existing LinkedIn profile, and the system will email you relevant job postings as they’re published.
 Note that it only sends posting for clients in the same geographic region as you.

-- Hubstaff Talent.
+- Hubstaff Talent freelance writing jobs.
 Hubstaff Talent is a job directory for all types of freelancers, including writers.
 There are jobs from many different clients at a variety of pay rates, and writers aren’t charged any fees for using the service—unlike some similar services that charge fees as high as 20%.